Fauxtarantula/SharePlus-/README.md

-# SharePlus+
-# A Simple web app designed to aid those in need with Covid-19 essential amenities during this trying period.
+# SharePlus+, a Simple web app designed to aid those in need with Covid-19 essential amenities during this trying period.

 This web app facilitates the donation of Covid-19 related products among those who are facing difficulty financially during this Covid period.